Ellen Woodsworth: Early activism

-Activism achievements in Vancouver
+Activism in Vancouver

 In 1970, Woodsworth was part of the VWC/SFU/UBC On to Ottawa Caravan which included students, teachers, workers and housewives.
 The VWC had as its focus the issues of equal pay, childcare, birth control and abortion clinics.
 They chained themselves in the House of Commons to call on the PM and MPs to call for legalization of abortion.

 In 1979, Woodsworth was part of a national group that got Canada to include unpaid work in the 1996 census, making it the first country in the world to do so.
 Woodsworth also chaired the BC Action Canada Network, which opposed the free trade agreements.
 She was hired as a social planner by the District of North Vancouver to document the childcare needs of the district.
 Woodsworth was elected chair of Britannia Community Services Centre and on the Board of REACH Community Health Clinic coming up with the logo "community health in community hands" to support neighborhood health services.

 She served as chair of the Bridge Housing Society.
 Woodsworth also sat on the inaugural board of the LGBTQ+ Generations Project.
 Woodsworth has been active in speaking out about the importance of addressing climate change.

-Vancouver City Councillor

-In 2002, Woodsworth was elected as a council member for Vancouver City Council.
-She was immediately appointed the Vancouver representative to the Executive of the Union of BC Municipalities, and the Executive of the Lower Mainland Treaty Advisory Council and an Alternate to Metro.
+Political career

+Woodsworth was elected to Vancouver City Council in the 2002 municipal election.
 She was the first openly lesbian city councillor in Canada.
+During her tenure, she served as the Vancouver representative to the Executive of the Union of BC Municipalities and the Executive of the Lower Mainland Treaty Advisory Council and an alternate representative to the Metro Vancouver Regional District.
+She was not re-elected in the 2005 election, but was later re-elected to council in the 2008 municipal election.

-Woodsworth sat on the Vancouver City Council for six years.
-During this time, she was able to get Vancouver City Council to join the Canadian Coalition of Municipalities Against Racism and Discrimination and set up women's, multicultural and LGTBQI Council Advisory Committees.
-She co-chaired the Womens Task Force which wrote the first Canadian "Gender Equity Strategy".
-Woodsworth was part of the Vancouver Council that created the Greenest City by 2020 environmental strategy.
-On May 29, 2019, she was able to get the City of Vancouver to unanimously pass a motion to put a gendered intersectional lens measurable and supported on all departments for six years.
+During her time on council, Woodsworth convinced the city to join the Canadian Coalition of Municipalities Against Racism and Discrimination and establish women's, multicultural and LGTBQI Council Advisory Committees.
+She co-chaired the Women's Task Force which wrote the first Canadian "Gender Equity Strategy", and was part of the Vancouver Council that created the Greenest City by 2020 environmental strategy.

+She ran for re-election in 2011; she placed 11th with 48,557 votes and was not re-elected.

 Call for campaign finance changes

-After Vancouver Mayor Gregor Robertson received campaign donations from at least two American supporters, Woodsworth called for a ban on foreign campaign donations such as those received by Robertson.
+After Vancouver Mayor Gregor Robertson received campaign donations from at least two American supporters, Woodsworth called for a ban on foreign campaign donations.

+Professional career

 World Peace Summit

 Woodsworth co-founded the World Peace Summit, a week-long conference bringing more than 35,000 participants to Vancouver from around the world.
 She was invited to Japan to speak at the support Article 9 Conference and the Hiroshima and Nagasaki Conferences against nuclear weapons.